-Dave: And I’m Dave Wilson, and you can find us at FamilyLifeToday.com or on our FamilyLife® app.
+Dave: And I’m Dave Wilson, and you can find us at FamilyLifeToday.com or on the FamilyLife® app.

 Ann: This is FamilyLife Today.

 We have been really careful in putting boundaries in our marriage, but I have a good friend that just happened to reach out to an old guy that she went to college with.
-They had five kids, they’d been married for quite a while.
-Sadly enough, she kept connecting, and it ended up in an affair.
-That was one of our best friends and best couple friends.
+They had five kids.
+They've been married for quite a while, and sadly enough, she kept connecting and it ended up in an affair.
+And that was one of our best friends and best couple friends.

-Dave: Yes; it was obviously something we then walked through with them.
-The miracle—God did a miracle—because I literally said to you, “Even God can’t save this marriage,”—and it was a horrible thing to think—but He did; He really did.
-But it highlighted how critical protection is to protect your marriage—to set up boundaries—not just sexually, but in all different areas.
+Dave: Yes, and it was obviously something we then walked through with them, and the miracle—God did a miracle—because I literally said to you, “Even God can't save this marriage,” and that was a horrible thing to think but He did.
+He really did.
+But it highlighted how critical protection is to protect your marriage, to set up boundaries, not just sexually but in all different areas.

-Ann: People/younger people think we have been ridiculous—like: “You guys are so overboard,”—because we’ve been very intentional about protecting and putting boundaries in our marriage.
+Ann: And people/younger people think we have been ridiculous.
+Like “You guys are so overboard,” because we've been very intentional about protecting and putting boundaries in our marriage.

-Dave: Yes; so I think it’s a great topic to talk about.
-We have the couple in the studio—
+Dave: Yes, and so I think it's a great topic to talk about.
+And we've got the couple in the studio—

 Dave: —to talk about it.
-I mean, we have Debra Fileta and her husband John.
-Usually, Debra’s on podcasts and interviews by herself, because she’s the author—wrote a book called Choosing Marriage—which you wrote without your husband, John.
-But John’s sitting over there in the engineer booth.
-We had lunch with him; and we’re like, “This guy has dynamite inside.”
+We've got Debra Fileta and her husband, John, and usually Debra's on podcast and interviews by herself because she's the author—wrote a book called Choosing Marriage, which you wrote without your husband, John.
+But John’s sitting over there in the engineer booth, and we had lunch with him.
+We're like “This guy’s got dynamite insights.

 Debra: I don’t know how you guys pulled this off.